imagos/kancha/README.md

 --**********************
+# Usar NPM 8.4
+nvm ls
+nvm use 8.4

 # Run for local
-polymer serve build/esm-bundled --hostname 0.0.0.0
+polymer serve --hostname 0.0.0.0 polymer serve build/es5-bundled --hostname 0.0.0.0

+# Text for help
+Today you can help to BBVA teams use metrics with sense.
+Pls you should ask them direct questions.
     {
       "name": "esm-bundled",
       "browserCapabilities": [